 Martha Doniach MA BPC and UKCP

-In this therapeutic approach, the therapist collaborates with the client/s to tackle various challenges.
-It is important to note that this type of therapy does not provide advice or comfort.
-Instead, its aim is to help the client/s view themselves and their relationships from a new perspective, leading to greater self-awareness.
-Through this process, the client can achieve lasting changes and improved well-being.
+This therapeutic approach involves the therapist working collaboratively with the client(s) to address different challenges.
+It is crucial to emphasise that this type of therapy does not provide advice or reassurance.
+Instead, its aim is to help the client(s) see themselves and their relationships from a new perspective, promoting greater self-awareness.
+Through this process, the client can achieve lasting change and improved well-being.

 -C.G.
 Jung, The Red Book